EVENTTY/EVENTTY.github.io/_pages/about.md

 We understand **communication** is key, that's why we'll take careful steps to coordinate with you to make your event run as smoothly as possible.
 We are easily contactable through calls, emails, text, or scheduled meetings.

-### You bring the crowd and we'll get them dancing!
+### You bring the crowd, and we'll get them dancing!

 <br>